Passive verbs should not always be avoided, but when necessary the active form of a different verb (especially the verb BE) can be used instead

 (j) (ACTIVE) Obesity increases with overeating.

 Quite a lot of passive verbs, but by no means all, can be avoided in the same way as is increased.
 However, as the post on these verbs explains, there is no sure way of recognising them: to avoid errors, you need to discover and memorise each one individually (see 142.
 Reasons for Passive Verb Errors).
-Other common verbs like INCREASE are CHANGE, DEVELOP, BEGIN, OPEN and MOVE.
+Other common ones are CHANGE, DEVELOP, BEGIN, OPEN and MOVE.
 Note that all can be used for avoiding passives without by as well as those with it.

 BE OWNED BY – BELONG TO